-10.1.3 Vitality is reflected in how busy a centre is at different times and in different parts, and attractiveness in the facilities and character which draw in trade.
-Viability, on the other hand, refers to the ability of the centre to attract investment, not only to maintain the fabric but also to allow for improvement and adaptation to changing needs.
+10.1.7 Vibrancy is reflected in how busy and diverse a retail and commercial centre is at different times and in different parts, and in the attractiveness of the facilities and character which draw in trade.
+Viability, on the other hand, refers to the ability of the centre to attract and retain investment, not only to maintain the fabric, but also to allow for improvement and adaptation to changing needs.